In this blog, 14 creative leaders discuss the importance of graphic design as they serve as our front liners in saving businesses.

 Graphic design is a powerful way to bring positivity during a pandemic.

-The importance of strategic-thinking creatives has exploded as clients began to understand that creativity isn’t just about what something looks like.
+The importance of strategic-thinking creatives has exploded as clients realize that creativity isn’t just about what something looks like.
 It’s about usability, purpose, and functionality.

 Unlimited Graphic Designs with DotYeti